cbw1243/CropScapeR/README.md

 ## Package usage
 ### Key parameters
 The four functions introduced above take three necessary inputs to work: `aoi`, `year`, `type`.
-API key is not needed.
+An API key is not required.

 * `aoi`: Area of Interest.
 An AOI can take various shapes.
 Specifically, it can be:
-  + a state defined by a 2-digit state FIPS code;
+  + a state defined by a 2-digit state FIPS code (type = 'f');
-  + a county defined by a 5-digit county FIPS code;
+  + a county defined by a 5-digit county FIPS code (type = 'f');
-  + a box defined by 4 corner points or a spatial `sf` object;
+  + a box defined by 4 corner points or a spatial `sf` object (type = 'b');
-  + a polygon defined by at least 3 coordinates;
+  + a polygon defined by at least 3 coordinates (type = 'ps');
-  + a single point defined by a coordinate;
+  + a single point defined by a coordinate (type = 'p');
-  + a custom area defined by an ESRI shapefile provided by users.
+  + a custom area defined by an ESRI shapefile provided by users (type = 's').
 * `year`: a year value.
-* `type`: Type of the AOI. 'f' for county, 'b' for box area, 'ps' for polygon, 'p' for a single coordinate, 's' for ESRI shapefile.
+* `type`: Type of the AOI.
+See above.

 ### Examples
+Here I provide some examples to demonstrate how to use the package based on the `GetCDLData` function.
+This is probably the most useful function since it acquires data from the `CropScape`.
+The usage of the other three functions (`GetCDLImage`, `GetCDLStat`, `GetCDLComp`) are similar to the usage of `GetCDLData`.

 #### Get data for a state
 ```
 # State of Connecticut, FIPS code: 09
 data <- GetCDLData(aoi = '09', year = 2018, type = 'f')
+# State of Connecticut, FIPS code: 10
+data <- GetCDLData(aoi = 10, year = 2018, type = 'f')
 ```
+Note: The input of `aoi` shall be a 2-digit state FIPS code.
+Usually, users can provide a numeric value.
+In cases that the FIPS code starts with a zero, users can specify the `aoi` as a character.
 #### Get data for a county
 ```
 # Champaign county in Illinois, FIPS code: 17019